nofun97/ShadowWars/README.md

 ## About the game
 It is a game based on space invaders.
 It features 6 bosses, 60 levels (most of them are randomly generated with Python), additional power-ups, and additional enemies

+## How to play
+You can download it, but you need to compile it and set the libraries.
+It uses Slick2D.